-def init(self, n_in, n_hidden, n_out): '''
+def init(self, n_in, n_hidden, n_out):

+Create and register three layers for this MLP

+'''

 Child links are registered via the initializer method.
 They also can be registered by the add_link() method.
 The forward propagation is often implemented as The call operator as the above example, though it is not mandatory.